 The two maritime silk routes used were the East China Sea Route and the South China Sea Route (both are silk routes).
 The East China Route ran to Korea and Japan (created in 1112BC) and used by the Government to teach its people about sericulture and farming, as well as knowledge of silkworm rearing, weaving, and silk reeling.
 The South China Sea Silk Route, on the other hand, was the main conduits for China’s exchanges with the rest of the outside world – the route was named from its geographical location at the center of the South China Sea, with starting points in Guangzhou, Ningbo, and Quanzhou.

 Maritime Silk Road History

 The Chinese Maritime Silk Road was established between 1000 and 600BCE from the early Austronesian Spice Trade networks of the Islander Southeast Asia, with Southern India and Sri Lanka.
 It was also developed as a jade industry trade involving the lingling-o artifacts from the Philippines (South China Sea) in 500BCE.
-Throughout history, the Austronesian Thalassocracies controlled the Maritime Silk Road flow, specifically the polities around Bangka (Malay Peninsula) and straits of Malacca, as well as the Mekong Delta.
+Throughout history, the Austronesian Thalassocracies controlled the Maritime Silk Road flow, specifically the polities around Bangka (Malay Peninsula) and the straits of Malacca, as well as the Mekong Delta.
 The Chinese, however, kept a record of these polities/ kingdoms as being Indian thanks to Indianization.
-The route is also popular for the spread of Buddhism and Hinduism towards the east.
+The route is also popular for the spread of Buddhism and Hinduism toward the east.

 Besides originating in Xi’an or Sian, this 4000-mile road or caravan tract was created next to the Great Wall of China towards the northwest.
-It bypassed the Takla Makan Desert, climbed up the Pamirs (mountains) before crossing Afghanistan to Levant.
+It bypassed the Takla Makan Desert, and climbed up the Pamirs (mountains) before crossing Afghanistan to the Levant.